Call for Papers

 Submissions to SAT 2022 are solicited in two paper categories, describing original contributions.

-- Regular papers (up to 15 pages, excluding references)
+- Regular papers (up to 15 pages, excluding references and appendices)

-- Tool papers (up to 8 pages, excluding references)
+- Tool papers (up to 8 pages, excluding references and appendices)

 Regular papers should contain original research, with sufficient detail to assess the merits and relevance of the contribution.
 For papers reporting experimental results, authors are strongly encouraged to make their data and implementations available with their submission.
 Submissions reporting on case studies are also encouraged, and should describe details, weaknesses, and strengths in sufficient depth.

-Tool papers must obey to a specific content criteria.
-A tool paper should describe the implemented tool and its novel features.
+Tool papers should describe the implemented tool and its novel features.
 Here “tools” are interpreted in a broad sense, including descriptions of implemented solvers, preprocessors, etc., as well as systems that exploit SAT solvers or their extensions for use in interesting problem domains.
 A demonstration is expected to accompany a tool presentation.
 Papers describing tools that have already been presented previously are expected to contain significant and clear enhancements to the tool.

 Submissions should not be under review elsewhere nor be submitted elsewhere while under review for SAT 2022, and should not consist of previously published material.